MeenakshiMcNamara/entanglement_classifier/instructions_for_new_members/running_analysis.md

         The `nohup` argument causes the `./install/bin/load_Analysis` script to run in the background, `-f` specifies the ntuple to use, `-c` specifies the channel as ee, emu or mumu (this document does not explain how to implement tau), and `nohuplogs/BTag_[channel].out` is the output file for the log.
 You might consider putting these commands in a bash script (usually a file ending in .sh) using `#!/bin/bash` at the beginning of the file to speed the process of running these commands.
     2. Run `cp -r selectionRoot_2016/BtagEff_2016 .` after it has finished (you can check if a background process has finished by running `top` which shows the running programs using the most resources and `ps aux | grap [username]` to see all processes you have running.
 Check for anything with `./install/bin/load_Analysis`.)
+4.  **First time or after changes only:** Compile everything using `./scripts/compileAll.sh` (this takes a while to run, so you might want to use `nohup`).
-4. Run the analysis scripts.
+5. Run the analysis scripts.
 (Please read the above warning).
 Simarly to the Btag scripts, run the following (which I recommend putting in a bash script).

     `nohup ./install/bin/load_Analysis -f ttbarsignalplustau_fromDilepton_TuneCP5.root -m spinCorr -c ee &> nohuplogs/SpinCorr_ttbarsignalplustau_ee.out &
     #nohup ./install/bin/load_Analysis -f ttbarsignalplustau.root -m spinCorr -c ee --signalviatau &> nohuplogs/SpinCorr_ttbarsignalviatau_ee.out &